isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **21st Century Education** \hfill Santa Clara, CA\
   *Software Developer Intern \hfill 2015-2017*
-    * Reduced operational costs by migrating an existing cloud server instance to server hardware.
+    * Reduced operational costs by migrating data and applications to a cloud service provider.
       Configured a Linux OS with a firewall, VPN, and data storage system.
     * Increased event publicity by setting up a company event webpage with Jekyll.